Kris Bryant Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in the league.
+- The Diamondbacks pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.48 team ERA ranks 20th across all MLB pitching staffs.
+- The Diamondbacks' 4.49 team ERA ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (61 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).

-- Nelson (1-2) takes the mound for the Diamondbacks in his 11th start of the season.
-He's put together a 5.02 ERA in 52 2/3 innings pitched, with 36 strikeouts.
+- The Diamondbacks are sending Gallen (6-2) to the mound to make his 12th start of the season.
+He is 6-2 with a 2.97 ERA and 75 strikeouts through 66 2/3 innings pitched.

-- The right-hander's most recent time out was on Tuesday against the Philadelphia Phillies, when he tossed six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Wednesday against the Philadelphia Phillies, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering five hits.

-- In 10 games this season, the 25-year-old has a 5.02 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.